 The Supreme Court, on Friday dethroned the Obong of Calabar, Édidem Ekpo Okon Abasi-Otu V, after years of legal tussle.

-Daily Report Nigeria reports that there has been a tussle between the monarch and some members of the traditional council over his installation process.
+There has been a tussle between the monarch and some members of the traditional council over his installation processes.

 ATTENTION: Click “HERE” to join our WhatsApp group and receive News updates directly on your WhatsApp!

 In Suit No. HC/102/2008 filed by his lead counsel, Mr. Joe Agi, SAN, former minister of finance under Late Gen. Sani Abacha, Etubom Anthony Ani, and others had sued Otu and others in their capacities as members of the Etuboms’ Traditional Council for jettisoning the screening process of the Western Calabar.

 The High Court of Cross River state judgement of Justice Obojor A. Ogar had removed Abasi Otu as the Obong of Calabar on January 30, 2012 in favour of Etubom Anthony Ani and jettisoned the Appeal Court’s judgement that was in favour of the deposed Obong.

 However, the Obong and others challenged the High Court judgement at the Appeal Court, Calabar, and was again sacked by the court and a fresh election ordered

 Ruling on June 4, 2013, the lead judge then, Justice Garba Lawal, now a Justice of the Supreme Court, ordered that: “The 1st Respondent (Etubom Ani) who admittedly was not capped/inducted into the Etuboms’ Council of the Palace of the Obong by the Obong at the time of the selection process was not traditionally qualified and eligible to vote and be voted for as the Obong of Calabar under Exhibit 1/20.